23 August 2026

 ENFIA: Greece’s Annual Property Tax

 If you own property in Greece, you need to know about ENFIA, the annual unified property tax.
 It applies to property owners whether they live in Greece or abroad.
-This means that non-residents who own a holiday home, investment property or Golden Visa property in Greece may still have annual Greek property tax obligations.
+This means that non-residents who own a holiday home, investment property or property connected with the residency-by-investment programme may still have annual Greek tax obligations.
+Investors can find the current thresholds and programme rules in our Golden Visa Greece 2026 guide.

 According to AADE’s official page on E9 and ENFIA for property owners, foreign residents, like Greek residents, must submit an E9 real estate statement when they acquire property or when there is another change in their immovable property located in Greece.